Consultant Urological Surgeon

 Tim has recently become a trustee of the North Hampshire Medical Fund, a charity with the specific aim of raising funds for advanced medical equipment for the North Hampshire Hospital.

 Having grown up in London, Tim now lives in Hampshire with his wife and three young children.
 His hobbies include cooking, running and more recently gardening.
-Tim has completed four marathons, a half ironman event, cycled three stages of the Tour de France in 2015 and will be cycling to the annual BAUS (British Association of Urological Surgeons) conference in Liverpool in June this year.
+Tim has completed four marathons, a half ironman event, cycled three stages of the Tour de France in 2015 and also cycled to the annual BAUS (British Association of Urological Surgeons) conference in Liverpool in 2018.